 How the test is performed

+After the culture (sample) is collected from a person, it is sent to a lab.
+There, the samples are put in special containers to grow the microorganisms (germs) from the collected samples.
 Colonies of microorganisms are combined with different antibiotics to see how well each antibiotic stops each colony from growing.
-The test determines the effectiveness of each antibiotic against a particular organism.
+The test determines how effective each antibiotic is against a given organism.

 How to prepare for the test